FAForever/wiki-pages/Development/AI/AI-Modding.md

 **Expansion Bases**
 Expansion bases are triggered by builders that engineers pick up.
 If the builder contains the attribute *BuilderData.Construction.ExpansionBase* and *BuilderData.Construction.NearMarkerType* it will begin the process of creating a new base.
 This process starts within the EngineerBuildAI platoon function.
 The EngineerBuildAI will loop through all the markers with the type defined in the NearMarkerType attribute of the builder.
-Once it finds one it will check distance, threat etc to determine its selection.
+Once it finds one it will check distance, threat etc to determine its selection, it will perform a loop through the base templates and check for an *ExpansionFunction*, similar to the main base which ever expansion function returns the highest value wil determine which base template will be used.
 It will then run the *AINewExpansionBase* function which will establish the base by creating the BuilderManager using the marker name as the base key, for example the base may be call 'Large Expansion 01' if a large expansion marker was used.
 This is done to ensure the base keys are all unique since each marker has a unique name.

 It will start the 3 types of Builder Managers then remove the engineer from its current base and add it to the new base.